-Mention any 'savings' in time/effort that you thought of as you did the sampling, and the extraction and computerizing of the sample values.9
+- vi.
+Mention any ways to 'save' in time/effort that you thought of as you did the sampling, and the extraction and computerizing of the sample values.11 - vii. (added in 2020) In order to assess how much JH's activity changed since COVID-19,